 It’s never been a better time to enroll in a modular course from Galway Business School!

-The Quantitative Methods course is a level 6 QQI course, it’s delivered online and it’s free under the Springboard initiative.
+The Quantitative Methods course is a level 6 QQI course and it's a highly practical module.

 Continuous Assessment & Exam

 Quantitative methods emphasize objective measurements and the statistical, mathematical, or numerical analysis of data collected through polls, questionnaires, and surveys, or by manipulating pre-existing statistical data using computational techniques.

 The module will incorporate different types of quantitative study and address issues such as:

 You’ll learn how to use a spreadsheet together with VBA and basic Python to solve business related problems.
 The course also gives you an understanding and appreciation of the power of statistical packages like Excel in executing some of the techniques covered.